antaripJKashyap/Digital-Strategy-Assistant/README.md

 # Digital Learning Strategy

-This prototype explores how Large Language Models (LLMs) can enhance education by offering a personalized and adaptive learning experience.
-The LLM complements an instructor's role by providing tailored feedback, identifying knowledge gaps, and recommending targeted resources to students.
-This approach resonates with the core principles of personalized education, transforming the learning experience into a journey of self-discovery and growth.
+This prototype explores how Large Language Models (LLMs) can enhance digital learning by providing an accessible and interactive way for the general public, educators, and administrators to engage with the Digital Learning Strategy (DLS).
+Acting as a conversational guide, the chatbot allows users to ask questions and receive tailored responses aligned with DLS principles and recommendations.
+This approach fosters a broader understanding of technology-enhanced learning, making digital literacy concepts and strategies more approachable and relevant across educational and public contexts.

 | Index                                               | Description                                             |